ctripcloud/docker-make/README.md

 # what is this?
-docker-make is a tool aimed at make the procedure of building and pushing docker images configurable, and exposed as a simple yet consistent command line interface.
+docker-make is a tool aimed at make the procedure of building and pushing docker images configurable via a yaml file, and exposed as a simple yet consistent command line interface.

 # how to use it.